confluentinc/examples/clients/docs/ccloud.rst

 #. .. include:: includes/clients-checkout.rst

 #.
-Change directory to the example for |confluent-cli|.
+Change directory to the example for |ccloud| CLI.

    .. code-block:: bash